 Yes.
 Non-degree students may enroll in some classes, however there are restrictions.
 Students may enroll in classes as a “limited status” student with permission from the degree program director.
 To apply for this designation, the student must complete a limited student status application and provide official or unofficial copies of your transcripts showing a minimum undergraduate GPA of 3.0.
 The maximum number of units a student may complete under the limited status designation is 12 units (the limit for most Price programs is 8 units).
 Requirements for limited status can be found here.

 There is no thesis required, however MPA students must complete a capstone course.
 The capstone provides students with an experience that integrates core knowledge, skills, and values acquired throughout their MPA coursework.
 The primary part of this course will divide students into teams to conduct a semester-long project with nonprofits and public government agencies, after which students will offer a summary of their analyses and recommendations to the partnering agencies.

 Once a student begins the MPA program, applicable coursework (such as a statistics course) may not be taken at another university.
 A student does, however, have the opportunity to take coursework in different schools at the University of Southern California if a request is approved by both the Price School and the partnering school.

 July 1 (domestic applicant final deadline)

-If sending your transcripts via regular mail,
+If you transcripts need to be mailed If sending your transcripts via regular mail,

 University of Southern California